About This ‘PHP User Group Interview’ Concept

 - what is a PHP User Group in general

-- to personally know all the PHP user groups Around The World – that excites me and I hope you too!
+- to personally know all the PHP user goups Around The World – that excites me and I hope you too!

 PS: Are YOU the founder or organiser of a php user group?
-Get in touch with me for a similar interview, make a comment below with your email and I’ll get back to you!
+Get in touch with me for a similar interview, contact me and/or make a comment below with your email.
+I’ll get back to you!

 Welcome To The Las Vegas PHP User Group